FDOS/fdisk/README.md

   /XO      Enables extended options.
 ```

-This program is Copyright 1998 - 2001, by Brian E. Reifsnyder, under
+This program is Copyright 1998 - 2023, by Brian E. Reifsnyder and The FreeDOS
-the terms of the GNU General Public License, version 2.
+Community, under the terms of the GNU General Public License, version 2.

 This program comes as-is and without warranty of any kind.
 The author of
 this software assumes no responsibility pertaining to the use or mis-use of